Back the Bill – the right to a good home in Wales

 Wales is in the midst of a housing crisis.
 Demand significantly outstrips supply.
 Many people are unable to afford homes in their local communities.
 And, for some, the suitability – and safety – of their home is grossly inadequate.
 It was the housing crisis that contributed to the tragic circumstances of the Grenfell fire in North London in 2017, claiming 72 lives.
 We must put measures in place to avoid this ever happening again.

 We believe that at the core of any solution to the housing crisis is a national commitment to the fundamental principle that every one of us should have a human right – underpinned by law – to access adequate and sustainable housing.
-Our Feasibility Report showed the route map to how to achieve this and the next step of our call is a Draft Bill incorporating Right to Adequate Housing into Welsh law.

 Find out more